Good dog guide

 Adding play or training provides mental stimulation to keep your dog happy, strengthen your bond and keep the focus on you.
 Always remember to throw balls along the path, not into the vegetation.

-Thank you for following the ‘Good dog guide’
+Thank you for following our ‘Good dog guide’